 By definition scientific knowledge is limited.
 This is its downside, while its obvious upside is that we have means to say we have good causes to hold this or that proposition for true in this or that specific context.

-How do I use The Internet Archive?
-I use it for personal amusement and nostalgia.
+I use the Archive for personal amusement and nostalgia.
 I look at the first preserved memory of me Online, dated 1996.
-(I've since changed my surname to have the same as my children, and I did not use my full first-name, Claes-Magnus.)
+I’ve since changed my surname to have the same as my children, and I did not use my full first-name, Claes-Magnus.
 In nostalgia I look at a page about Tolkien me and friend made, I look at a page me and another friend produced with our company in high-school.
-Now aged 37, a developer again after re-schooling at the age of 34, this is so much fun.
+Now aged 37, a developer again after re-schooling at the age of 34, this is truely amusing.
+But is this useful?
+No.

 I know of initiatives using the Internet Archive for good things.
 But I can’t say I’ve looked for them and my guess is you’ll find plenty of interesting research projects (as well as others) if you would investigate this.